kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 ### Fluent Bit supported

 So far, Loki came with the default [Promtail](https://github.com/grafana/loki) log collector configuration.
-Starting with this release, Kyma supports [Fluent Bit](https://fluentbit.io/) as a yet another log collector.
+From this release, Kyma supports [Fluent Bit](https://fluentbit.io/) as a yet another log collector.